deima24/Math-test/README.md

 - GitHub was used as a remote repository to store project code
 - Heroku Platform was used to deploy the project into live environment
 - PEP8 was used to check my code against Python conventions

+# Validation

+PEP8 Validation Service was used to check the code for PEP8 requirements.
+All the code passes.